Local communities get benefits through Community Nursery

 “It is hoped that all CN members who participate in this training event can learn how to produce optimal seeds for reforestation,” explained Koesmyadi.

-In addition to conducting training to increase the capacity of CN members, BNF has also established new CNs to accelerate and scale-up the number of seedlings grown for the One Million Trees program over the next five years, as well as maximizing the community empowerment.
+In addition to conducting training to increase the capacity of CN members, BNF has also established new CNs to accelerate and scale up the number of seedlings grown for the One Million Trees program over the next five years, as well as maximizing community empowerment.

 “We just established a new CN in Sabaru, with mostly women as members.
 Hopefully, aside from doing reforestation, it can also help the economy of the local community, most of whom are housewives,” he added.

-“So apart from functioning for reforestation purposes, CN also provide benefits to those involved by means of permaculture.
+“So apart from functioning for reforestation purposes, CN also provides benefits to those involved by means of permaculture (green prosperity for local communities).
 At the end of April CN members harvested fish from the aquaculture pond as a result of their own dedicated efforts to learn this new fishing technique.
 The point is that the community will be prosperous and the forest will be sustained,” he emphasised.